kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/index.rst

 Introduction
 ------------

-In this tutorial we will go through the standard processing pipeline for quantitative susceptibility mapping (QSM), a novel contrast mechanism that can provide local tissue magnetic properties.
+In this tutorial, we will go through the standard processing pipeline for quantitative susceptibility mapping (QSM), a novel contrast mechanism that can provide local tissue magnetic properties.

 .. toctree::
    :maxdepth: 1